 The trouble with store-bought granola bars?

 - They’re expensive at a couple bucks a pop.

 - They come packaged in individual wrappers that will end up in the trash.

 - Not all of them are as healthy as the label would have you believe.

-Happily, healthy homemade granola bars are easy to make at home!
+Happily, these healthy granola recipes are easy to make at home!

 What you’ll need to make homemade granola bars

-Most kitchens are equipped with the gear you’ll need for making healthy homemade granola bars, but there are a few things that will make your granola bar-making easier.
+Most kitchens are equipped with the gear you’ll need for making healthy homemade granola recipes, but there are a few things that will make your granola bar-making easier.